 All landscaping shall be properly maintained.
 Any tree, shrub or ground cover which does not survive shall be replaced with the same or similar planting material.
 The owner of the parcel, where the failing plant exists, is responsible for replacement and shall do so in a timely manner (60 days maximum).
-TDC (or subsequent owners' association) will maintain and replace failed landscape material in public areas of the Business Park including the Park entry and within rights-of-way.
+The operational staff of the IDB (or subsequent owners' association) will maintain and replace failed landscape material in public areas of the Business Park including the Park entry and within rights-of-way.